discord/cloudflare-sample-app/README.md

 ![forwarding](https://user-images.githubusercontent.com/534619/157511497-19c8cef7-c349-40ec-a9d3-4bc0147909b0.png)

-This is going to bounce requests off of an external endpoint, and foward them to your machine.
+This is going to bounce requests off of an external endpoint, and forward them to your machine.
 Copy the HTTPS link provided by the tool.
 It should look something like `https://8098-24-22-245-250.ngrok.io`.
 Now head back to the Discord Developer Dashboard, and update the "Interactions Endpoint URL" for your bot:

 ![interactions-endpoint](https://user-images.githubusercontent.com/534619/157510959-6cf0327a-052a-432c-855b-c662824f15ce.png)